At the Polls, the Vote’s in Your Court

 Types of Judges

 There are several types of judges within the court system that have different responsibilities.
 In Florida, both county court and circuit court judges are trial judges and preside over trials and hearings.
+Florida has a mandatory retirement age for judges and justices, occurring on their 75th birthdays.

 COUNTY JUDGE